Woke Up with a Monster: Song information

 The majority of the material on Woke Up with a Monster was newly written, with the remainder being unused songs which were brought in from previous projects.
 Many of the songs on the album were written with live performance in mind.

 The title track evolved from a jamming session during a soundcheck.
-Petersson described it as one of the songs that came together easy and evolved naturally.
+Petersson described it as one of the songs that came together easily and evolved naturally.
 "Ride the Pony" was written by Zander and Mark Spiro for Zander's 1993 solo album, but it was never used as producer Jimmy Iovine did not like the track.
 When presented to Cheap Trick, the band liked it and so did Templeman.
 "Girlfriends" was a song that Templeman encouraged the band to develop, despite it being initially considered by them as unsuitable for the album.
 Templeman discovered the song after hearing a soundcheck recording of it on a tape which drummer Bun E. Carlos brought into the studio one day.

 "Let Her Go" has no writing credits published in the album's liner notes and instead states "Writers and Publishers pending".
 This was due to a disagreement between the band and Procol Harum lyricist Keith Reid.
 The song was originally written by Zander and Nick Graham for Zander's solo album.
 The song was not used for the solo project and was instead presented to the band who recorded their own demo of it.
 Templeman liked the track and the band then recorded it for the new album.
 During this period, Reid forwarded his own lyrics for the song, but the band chose not to use them.
 Reid claimed some of the ideas he had submitted were used in the final track and so he deserved a writing credit.
 Nielsen explained to 20th Century Guitar in 1994, "While we are recording it we get some lyrics from Keith Reid.
 He called it 'Let It Roll', about a truck or something like that.
 We just laughed it off and didn't use it, we already had our stuff.
 Right before the record comes out we get a call from Keith and he says 'Hey, I wrote that.
 I want credit on the song'.
 All the artwork was done and we had to redo it and take the credits off."